rladrigan/rladrigan/README.md

 <h1 align="center">Hi 👋, I'm Rachel Ladrigan.
 I'm a full-stack software engineer @100Devs.</h1>
-<h3 align="center">I am a full-stack software engineer who is proficient in HTML, CSS, Javascript, Node.js, MongoDB, and React.
+<h3 align="center">I am a full-stack software engineer who is proficient in HTML, CSS, Javascript.
 I create accessible and responsive websites to serve the wishes and needs of clients and I am ready and willing to solve any problem using creativity, collaboration, and innovation.</h3>

 <h3 align="center">Connect with me:</h3>
 <p align="center">